NicholasCorrado/CHTC/README.md

 ### Getting Dependencies

-The dependencies in `packages.tar.gz` were obtained as follows:
+The dependencies are already included in the `packages.tar.gz` file.
+To obtain this file from scratch:
 ```commandline
 git clone git@github.com:NicholasCorrado/CHTC.git
 cd chtc